-4 Children of staff at the school

-A member of staff for the purposes of this criterion must be employed by the said school as a teaching assistant or qualified teacher for a minimum of 0.6fte (16.5 hours teaching staff) and this employment must have been for at least 3 years at the time of submitting the application (i.e. their employment must have started no later than September 2018).
+4 Children of staff at the school: applications for children of staff at the school.
+The member of staff must be employed by Dunraven Educational Trust for a minimum of 0.6fte (21 hours support staff / 16.5 hours teaching staff) and either have been employed at the school for at least 3 years at the time of submitting the application (i.e. their employment must have started no later than September 2020) or have been recruited to fill a vacant post at the school for which there is a demonstrable skill shortage.